MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-10-and-privacy-compliance.md

 At Microsoft, we are committed to data privacy across all our products and services.
 With this guide, we provide administrators and compliance professionals with data privacy considerations for Windows.

 Microsoft collects data through multiple interactions with users of Windows devices.
-This information can contain personal data that may be used to provide, secure, and improve Windows services.
+This information can contain personal data that may be used to provide, secure and improve Windows, and to provide connected experiences.
 To help users and organizations control the collection of personal data, Windows provides comprehensive transparency features, settings choices, controls, and support for data subject requests, all of which are detailed in this article.

 This information allows administrators and compliance professionals to work together to better manage personal data privacy considerations and related regulations, such as the General Data Protection Regulation (GDPR).